chinapedia/wikipedia.abstract.en/Page/Mary_Tyler_Moore.md

 Moore married Robert Levine[84] on November 23, 1983, at the Pierre Hotel in New York City.[85]
 They met when Moore's mother was treated by him in New York City on a weekend house call, after Moore and her mother returned from a visit to the Vatican where they had a personal audience with Pope John Paul II.[86]

-Moore_Hastert.jpg's Hero's Award to the US Speaker of the House, Dennis Hastert, for his role in securing federal funding for type 1 diabetes research.
+'s Hero's Award to the US Speaker of the House, Dennis Hastert, for his role in securing federal funding for type 1 diabetes research.
 (2003)]]

 Health issues and death